Introduction to Company Identification in India

 Frequently Asked Questions (FAQs)

-1. How do I find my CIN number?
+1. How can I get my CIN number?

-You can find your CIN number by searching the company name on the MCA portal under the “Find CIN” or “View Company Master Data” section.
+The MCA portal allows you to look up the company name, and there you can find your CIN number under "Find CIN" or "View Company Master Data" section.

-CIN is used to uniquely identify a registered company in India and is required for all ROC filings, compliance, and official documents.
+CIN is the sole identifier of a registered company in India and is necessary for all ROC filings, compliance, and official documents.

-No, CIN is a company’s registration ID issued by MCA, while PAN is a tax identification number issued by the Income Tax Department.
+No, CIN is an identifier assigned by MCA for a company, while PAN is a tax identification number given by the Income Tax Department.

-Any entity registered as a company under the Companies Act, 2013—such as Private Limited, Public Limited, or One Person Company—is eligible for a CIN.
+Entities that are registered as per the Companies Act, 2013, such as Private Limited, Public Limited, or One Person Company, can get a CIN number.

-5. Is it mandatory to mention CIN on company documents?
+5. Is it a requirement to put the CIN on company documents?

-Yes, as per MCA guidelines, mentioning the CIN is mandatory on company letterheads, invoices, notices, bills, and other official documents.
-Non-compliance may lead to penalties under the Companies Act.
+Yes, according to the MCA guidelines, it is required to put the CIN on company letterheads, invoices, notices, bills and other official documents.
+Non-compliance may result in a penalty under the Companies Act.

-Yes, the CIN may change if a company shifts its registered office to another state, changes its listing status, or alters its business activity.
-However, the company registration number part of CIN usually remains unchanged.
+Yes, the CIN number can change if the company moves its registered office to another state, changes its listing status or alters its business activity.
+However, the registration number of the company that is part of CIN usually stays the same.